 What is Third-Party Cyber Risk Management?

-Third-Party Cyber Risk Management focuses on managing and mitigating risks originating from an organization’s vendors, suppliers, and business partners.
+Third-Party Cyber Risk Management focuses on managing and mitigating risks originating from your vendors, suppliers, and business partners.
 As companies increasingly rely on an interconnected vendor ecosystem, their exposure to cyber threats extends far beyond their own network perimeter.
-All third parties with access to their systems or data are now in scope.
+All third parties with access to your systems or data are now in scope.
 Due to this expanded attack surface, vendor monitoring has become essential for avoiding data breaches.

-One of the most significant threats in third-party risk management is the potential exposure through data leaks and ransomware attacks targeting vendors.
-When hackers compromise a vendor’s systems, they often exfiltrate sensitive data belonging to the vendor’s customers.
-This often includes company files or credentials used to access the customer’s systems.
-By continuously monitoring dark web forums, ransomware blogs, and data leak sites for evidence of vendor compromises, organizations can take immediate action to mitigate risks associated with their vendor’s breach.
+One of your biggest third-party risks?
+Data leaks and ransomware attacks targeting your vendors.
+When hackers compromise a vendor’s systems, they’ll exfiltrate sensitive data belonging to the vendor’s customers.
+This often includes your company files or credentials used to access your systems.
+That’s why you need to continuously monitor dark web forums, ransomware blogs, and data leak sites for evidence of vendor compromises.
+When you spot them early, you can take immediate action to protect your organization.

 Dashboard showing results of monitoring dark web for company data leakage